lip6/ITSTools-web/pgal.md

 To this end, we introduce **GAL parameters**, which  are prefixed by a **$** sign, and are __run-time constants__.
 In a specific model __instance__ they have a single value that cannot change as the state of the system evolves.

+These parameters can thus be regarded as syntactic sugar, helping the user define his system more easily, but any parametric GAL model can be degeneralized by substituting constant values to parameters in the text.

+This conversion is currently performed __before__ invoking the model-checker, inspect the models produced in the "work/" subfolder after using "Run As->ITS Model-check" on a parametric GAL to see the results of this degeneralization.

+## Parameters with a single value

+The first and most basic type of parameters are simply a symbolic alias for a constant.

+For instance, you can declare <code>$N=3</code>, then use <code>$N</code> in integer expressions of your specification.

+While there is no syntactic constraint, we typically use upper-case names for these constant parameters (e.g. **$N** rather than **$n**).

-## Global parameters
+### Global parameters

 Global parameters are declared at the top level of a GAL file, simply introducing the name of the parameter and its value.
+The value is just a constant.

 Examples :